 At Fante Eye & Face Centre, we use a variety of options to treat eyelid tumors, whether cancerous or benign.
 We usually start with a biopsy to determine the type of tumor.
 Based on this information, most benign tumors will require no other treatment, whereas cancers are usually completely removed.

 - Biopsy — When a tumor is biopsied to find out if it is cancerous, it can be either incisional (taking part of the tumor) or excisional (taking the entire tumor).
-If the growth turns out to be benign, excisional biopsy may be all that’s necessary.
+If the growth turns out to be benign, an excisional biopsy may be all that’s necessary.

 - Mohs or Frozen Section surgery — We use Mohs surgery whenever possible due to the delicate characteristics of the eyelids.
 When using these techniques, the surgeon or dermatologist will remove the visible eyelid cancer, along with fragments of the healthy skin at the tumor edge.
 This edge tissue is then immediately examined under a microscope to see if still contains any cancer cells.
 If cancer cells are still present, they will remove an additional ring of tissue until cancerous cells no longer are present.
 Once the cancer is gone, reconstruction can be performed to restore the best possible function and appearance.